contentful/vault/README.md

 ### Synchronization

-Once a Space is defined, you can tell Vault to sync the local database with the remote state:
+Once a Space is defined, invoke Vault to sync the local database with the remote state:

 ```java
 // Create a CDA client